 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-You may have your eye on a travel credit card that earns American Express Membership Rewards points.
-It’s possible to transfer American Express points to 22 different travel transfer partners.
+You may have your eye on a travel card that earns Membership Rewards® points.
+It’s possible to transfer American Express points to a number of different travel transfer partners.
 However, point transfers might only make sense if they happen quickly and award space is still available.

 Amex Transfer Partners

-Some of the Amex credit cards that let you transfer points include:
+Some of the Amex cards that let you transfer points include: